 Figure 4.
 Principal Behind Mapping the Optical Potential.
 To map out the optical force of the manipulation beam, one measures the axial displacement that it induces on a microsphere trapped within a much stronger calibration beam.
-One may locate the center of the linear region as the point at which this displacement is a maximum.
-The Optical Force vs. Axial Position curve may be integrated to find the optical potential.
+One can locate the center of the linear region where this displacement is a maximum.
+The Optical Force vs. Axial Position curve can be integrated to find the optical potential.